KodeMunkie/atomictext/README.md

 * There _was_ an interrupt bug causing the LEDs to flicker slightly on scroll caused by the WiFi and display threads running on the same core which is [another limitation in the M5Atom library 0.0.1](https://github.com/m5stack/M5Atom/issues/15).
 To workaround it the display is initialised directly in setup() and the core explicitly chosen, instead of using M5.begin() for this purpose.
-This may caused incompatibility when the M5Atom library updates if not removed.
+This may cause incompatibility when the M5Atom library is updated if the patch is not removed.